 STEP 2 – FAMILY MEETING & ASSESSMENT

-The parent liaison officer will contact you to schedule a family screener interview.
-The purpose of this interview is for us to have an assessment of your child’s academic and social development, learn about your family and gain insight to your child’s educational aspirations and interests.
+Our Parent Liaison Officer will contact you to schedule a family screening interview.
+The purpose of this interview is for us to have an assessment of your child’s academic and social development, learn about your family, and gain insight into your child’s educational aspirations and interests.

 To enroll at FIS, please submit the following mandatory documents:

 Your child will not be allowed to start school unless all mandatory documents are submitted to the Parent Liaison Officer prior to the first day of class.

 STEP 4 – FIS Parent’s and Student’s Email Address